aosabook/500lines/pedometer/chapter.md

 # Diving Into Code

-Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes the data, and returns the number of steps taken, the distance traveled, and the elapsed time.
+Our goal for this chapter is to create a web application in Ruby that accepts accelerometer data, parses, processes, and analyzes the data, and returns the number of steps taken, the distance travelled, and the elapsed time.

 ## Preliminary Work